 It was the group who started the closed guard at Osvaldo Alves‘ gym who associated the triangle choke with the armbar, setting up one of the most famous combos in Jiu Jitsu.
 Regarding the subject of association the arm attacks from the triangle, Otávio ‘Peixotinho’ (one of the members of the closed guard group) said: “The first attack from the closed guard was the armbar, then we picked up the triangle.
 Everyone started getting too wise to this and we had to re-think things.
 This created the arm attack from there.”

-The triangle became a weapon of choice from the closed guard, and later, with the growth of new open guard attacks, this technique was solidified as one of the most popular submissions in Jiu Jitsu and MMA, later being used to decide some of the most memorable fights in combat sports, such as Royce Gracie vs Dan Severn (UFC 4), Fabricio Werdum vs Emilianenko Fedor (Strikeforce: Fedor vs. Werdum) or Anderson Silva vs Chael Sonnen (UFC 117).
+The triangle became a weapon of choice from the closed guard and later, with the growth of new open guard attacks, this technique was solidified as one of the most popular submissions in Jiu Jitsu and mixed martial arts (MMA), being used to decide some of the most memorable fights in combat sports, such as Royce Gracie vs Dan Severn (UFC 4), Fabricio Werdum vs Emilianenko Fedor (Strikeforce: Fedor vs. Werdum) or Anderson Silva vs Chael Sonnen (UFC 117).

 Famous Submission Fighters that Use(d) the Triangle